 - Mindfulness and Meditation: The holistic practice of mindfulness and meditation aims to enhance self-discovery by slowing down thoughts and being “present in the moment”.
 These methods of self-discovery can assist in becoming more in tune with your mind and body while enhancing an increased sense of control over your thoughts, feelings and behaviors (NAMI, 2012).
 While in treatment, clients will participate in Guided Meditation, Walking Meditation, Mindful Self-Compassion, Sound Healing, Guided Imagery, Deep Breathing Exercises, Yoga, and Creative Arts Expression.

-- NeurOptimal Neurofeedback: Clients will receive a minimum of two NeurOptimal neurofeedback sessions per week while at RTC.
+- NeurOptimal Neurofeedback: Clients will receive a minimum of two NeurOptimal neurofeedback sessions per week at our men’s and women’s transitional living facilities.
 NeurOptimal interacts with the central nervous system and takes advantage of the brains natural ability to reprogram (neural plasticity) itself.
 This noninvasive therapy increases the mind and body’s ability to “bounce back” from traumatic events that may cause hyper-arousal, depression, lethargy, disassociation, inability to sleep, nervousness, anxiety, repetitive or self-critical thinking, etc. NeurOptimal creates “flexibility” in the brain, which allows you to be more adaptable to internal and external stimuli.
-After a few NeurOptimal neurofeedback sessions, users report feeling more focused, calm and centered, less bothered by doubts and insecurities and are more apt to experience confidence and satisfaction (Zengar.com).
+After a few NeurOptimal neurofeedback sessions, users report feeling more focused, calm and centered, less bothered by doubts and insecurities and are more apt to experience confidence and satisfaction (neuroptimal.com).

 - Self-Compassion Training: Having self-compassion is comprised of understanding common humanity and practicing mindfulness and self-kindness, whereas lack of self-compassion indicates feelings of isolation, self-judgement, and over-identification with thoughts and emotions.
 Research shows that individuals that develop self-compassion skills are more likely to tolerate distress and employ emotional regulation as internal coping strategies (Vettese, Dyer, Li, and Wekerle; 2011).
 WestCRC utilizes a gender responsive approach to self-compassion training.